UK-SBCoA-EbbertLab/single_cell_analysis_PBMCs/README.md

 In this step, we use the RNAPysoform Python package created by Bernardo Aguzzoli Heberle in the Ebbert lab, which can be found here: https://rna-pysoforms.readthedocs.io/en/latest/.

+### Acknowledgment
+Developed by Patricia Doyle and Mark Ebbert, University of Kentucky.
+Intended for use in long-read single-cell and isoform-level RNA expression processing pipelines.
+If used in a publication, please cite the associated paper, methods, and repository.